 Each academic department determines the academic requirements for internships and cooperative education experiences.
 Unless an academic department requires completion of an internship/co-op, it is up to an individual student to decide whether or not they wish to pursue receiving credit for their experience (occasionally, employers require interns to receive college credit for their experience).
 When seeking credit for an experience, a faculty advisor within each academic department is responsible for final approval of internships/co-ops to ensure that the experience meets specific departmental criteria.
 A maximum of 15 internship/cooperative education credits may be applied toward graduation.
 The nature of the academic component of an internship/cooperative education experience is defined by the academic department.
 A student may not use a single work experience to generate both internship/cooperative education credit and other forms of credit, e.g., independent study credit.

 The length of the internship/co-op is determined prior to the beginning of the internship by the employer, the student, and the internship coordinator.
 An internship/cooperative education experience can be terminated prior to completion by the internship coordinator, field supervisor, or student.
 However, permission for course withdrawal is vested exclusively in the faculty for credit-bearing internships.
-In 2013-14, 7,504 students participated in some type of experiential education program.
+In 2015-2016, there were 8,275 students who participated in some type of experiential education program.

 The Student Employment office assists students in obtaining employment that will help finance their education and develop valuable work skills needed for their future careers.
 The office is a resource for students seeking employment opportunities while attending Grand Valley.
 The staff works directly with on-campus departments and off-campus employers.
 LakerJobs is our online database that contains both student and professional jobs in one convenient place, including on-campus, off-campus, work study, part-time, internship, co-op, and full-time career opportunities.

-Visit the LakerJobs site at www.gvsu.edu/studentjobs to search for current job postings, as jobs are posted daily.
-For more information, please contact the Student Employment Office at (616) 331-3238.
-The office is located at 105 Student Services Building.
+Visit LakerJobs at www.gvsu.edu/studentjobs to search for current job postings.
+Jobs are posted daily.
+For more information, contact the Student Employment Office by phone at (616) 331-3238 or email at email@example.com.
+The office is located at 100 Student Services Building.

 Children's Enrichment Center